STARBUCKS - WHAT'S A GOOD BRAND NAME?

 WHAT MAKES A GOOD BRAND NAME?

-The brand name must have an impact and be something that won’t be submerged by common text and speech.
+Your brand name must have an impact and be something that won’t be submerged by common text and speech.
 It should also be unique, and stand out from its competitors.
-Don't get lost in the shuffle.
+Don't get lost in the shuffle!

-Here Starbucks takes the first point.
-Starbucks by way of not being a commonly used word prior to the brand has the advantage over the coffee company which may get confused with common parlance or any other similarly named coffee shop.
+Here, Starbucks takes the first point.
+Starbucks was not this commonly used word prior to the brand that has its obvious advantages over The Coffee Company That Also Sells Tea.
+The latter may get confused with common parlance or any other similarly named coffee shop.

 The name should be short, to the point and easily recalled.
 Long multi-word names will be quickly shortened to non-communicating initials or reduced to a nickname.
 We didn't ask for your life story.